kaspernissen/prometheus-101/README.md

 ## Getting a cluster
 There's plenty of different options for setting up a cluster.

-In this guide/demo we will use `minikube`.
+This demo has been tested with both `minikube` and `kind`.

-Follow the instructions here: https://kubernetes.io/docs/tasks/tools/install-minikube/
+To install `minikube` follow the instructions here: https://kubernetes.io/docs/tasks/tools/install-minikube/

+To install `kind` follow the instructions here: https://kind.sigs.k8s.io/docs/user/quick-start/

 ## Installing helm
 In order to get things set up quickly we will be using `helm`.